20 Must-Try Chinese Restaurants in Boston

 1145 Washington St., Boston, 617-542-5200, myersandchang.com.

-Figuratively diving right into the restaurant’s fish tank to select your own lobster is a quintessential dining experience in Boston, and not only because this stalwart spot is open ’til 3 a.m.
-Peach Farm’s Hong Kong-style Cantonese seafood is among the absolute best, from the garlicky scallops on the half-shell to whole-steamed black fish with ginger and soy.
+Figuratively diving right into the restaurant’s fish tank to select your own lobster is a quintessential dining experience in Boston, but all of Peach Farm’s Hong Kong-style Cantonese seafood could be ranked among the absolute best, from the garlicky scallops on the half-shell to whole-steamed black fish with ginger and soy.

 As in northern China, where wheat is a staple crop, dumplings and noodles abound on the menu at this northern Cambridge favorite.
-Other must-order menu items range from crunchy stir-fried vegetables, to crispy fried flounder, to spicy lamb hot pot—and anything from the “Northern Style” section.
+Other must-order menu items range from crunchy stir-fried vegetables, to crispy fried flounder, to spicy lamb hot pot—and anything from the “Northern Style” section, naturally.

 2382 Massachusetts Ave., Cambridge, 617-492-7540, qingdaogarden.net.